Home

 Adversarial robustness is very closely related to the worst-case performance of a system.
 Safe systems are ones which by definition have acceptable worst-case performance, so adversarial methods can serve as both a good auditing mechanism and as a training signal for safety.

 Our inability to steer advanced AI systems in a robust way reflects our inability to control the “core” values and tendencies of AI systems.
-For example, when OpenAI RLHF’s GPT-4, it behaves aligned in the average case, but the existence of jailbreaks shows that we have not effectively changed the “true” values of the system.
+For example, when RLHF is conducted on a LLM, it behaves aligned in the average case, but the existence of phenomena like “jailbreaks” shows that we have not effectively changed the “true” values of the system.
 Rather we have only instilled in it a bunch of heuristics that make it behave nice most of the time.

 I think working on robustness is a good way to improve our ability to do alignment of “core values”.